Skip to content

 Operational Complexity

-• NameNode Single Point of Failure Risk: Although HA mechanisms exist, NameNode remains a system bottleneck
+• NameNode Single Point of Failure: NameNode remains a system bottleneck.

-• Difficult Configuration and Tuning: Involves numerous parameters requiring deep expertise
+• Difficult Configuration: Involves numerous parameters requiring deep expertise.

 Performance Bottlenecks

-• Metadata Limitations: NameNode memory becomes system scaling bottleneck
+• Metadata Limitations: NameNode memory becomes a scaling bottleneck.

-• Network Overhead: Data replication mechanisms create significant network traffic
+• Network Overhead: Data replication creates significant network traffic.

 Cost Considerations